 Surabaya, 60275, Indonesia

-Dr. Naugle's new book Reordered Love, Reordered Lives: Learning the Deep Meaning of Happiness (Wm.
-B. Eerdmans Publishing Company) has been released!
+Dr. Naugle's book Reordered Love, Reordered Lives: Learning the Deep Meaning of Happiness (Wm.
+B. Eerdmans Publishing Company) is available through several outlets.

 Check out the book's companion website at: www.reorderedlove.com

 Dr. Naugle's book Worldview: The History of a Concept (Eerdmans 2002) has just been released in a Chinese translation by Peking University Press.

 Copies are available from Peking University Press, No 205 Chengfu Rd, Haidian District, Beijing 100871, China.

 Buy this book at Amazon.com

 Buy this book at Eerdmans

 Buy this book at Hearts and Minds Bookstore